 - Reduce inflammation

-- Prevent bone damage and bone deformities
+- · Prevent bone damage and bone deformities

 - Help avoid growth problems

 - Decrease pain

-How is CRMO/CNO Treated?
+How is CRMO/CNO treated?

 CRMO/CNO is different for each patient.
-Not every child responds to every treatment.
-Your doctor may need to try several medications before finding the one that works for your child.
+Different children respond to different treatments.
+Your doctor may need to try several medications before finding the one that works best for your child.
 In severe cases, doctors may combine medications to treat the disease.
 Your doctor will work with you and your child to help find the best treatment.

 For some CRMO/CNO patients, the disease can be managed with nonsteroidal anti-inflammatory drugs (NSAIDs).
-NSAIDs are the first line treatment.
-However, if NSAIDs are not effective, or if your child does not tolerate NSAIDs well, second line treatments are available.
+NSAIDs are the first-line treatment.
+However, if NSAIDs are not effective, or if your child does not tolerate NSAIDs well, additional treatments are available.
+In some cases, your doctor may use a short course of corticosteroids, for example, Prednisone (Deltasone[®]) and Prednisolone (Orapred[®]).
+These medicines are also used in children with other inflammatory and/or bone conditions.
+Side effects may occur while taking these medications.
+Your physician will have a discussion with you prior to starting any new treatment.

 NSAIDs Additional Medications

 Naproxen (Aleve®) Methotrexate (Otrexup®, Rasuvo®, Trexall®)

-Celecoxib (Celebrex®) Sulfaslazine (Azulfidine®)
+Celecoxib (Celebrex®) Sulfasalazine (Azulfidine®)

 Meloxicam (Mobic®) Leflunomide (Arava®)

 Piroxicam (Feldene®) Pamidronate (Aredia®)

-Indomethacin (Indocin®) Zolendronic Acid (Zometa®)
+Indomethacin (Indocin®) Zoledronic Acid (Zometa®, Reclast®)

 Diclofenac (Voltaren®) Adalimumab (Humira®)

 Etanercept (Enbrel®)

 Infliximab (Remicade®)